AgathaZareth/Pneumonia-Detection-with-CNN/README.md

 **MAXIMUM POOLING**

 Calculate the maximum value for each patch of the feature map.
-The result of using a pooling layer and creating down sampled or pooled feature maps is a summarized version of the features detected in the input.
-[A Gentle Introduction to Pooling Layers for Convolutional Neural Networks](https://machinelearningmastery.com/pooling-layers-for-convolutional-neural-networks/)
+The result of using a pooling layer and creating down sampled or pooled feature maps is a summarized version of the features detected in the input [A Gentle Introduction to Pooling Layers for Convolutional Neural Networks](https://machinelearningmastery.com/pooling-layers-for-convolutional-neural-networks/).

 **L2 KERNAL REGULARIZATION**